odea-project/qAlgorithms/report/report.md

 in a given dataset and ensures no group has too much space in the chromatographic dimension between included points.
 Where the grouping criteria do not match, groups are split until a good grouping is achieved.
+This results in many small groups with high internal similarity being created out of one group containing the entire dataset and as such a very high level of internal dissimilarity.
-[@gerrit: here, you can introduce the subsequent top-down approach in a short sentence].
+[@gerrit: here, you can introduce the subsequent top-down approach in a short sentence // adressed?].

 From this point, a group will be referred to as a *closed bin* if the algorithm determines that it cannot be subdivided further